eeegl/qbl-generate/README.md

 pip install -r requirements.txt
 ```

-After that you should be all set to run the script!
+After that you should be all set to run the scripts in the virtual environment!

 To deactivate the virtual environment after you are done, simply use: